Autodesk Profile

 Goals

 Create intuitive interactions that facilitate trust.
-Modernize it to be responsive to users’ lifestyle and viewing devices.
-Show the benefits of profile participation and completeness.
-Understand user needs and behaviors to personalize communications, and target product use and retention.
+Show the benefits of profile completeness.
+Adapt it to users’ lifestyle and viewing devices.
+Understand user behaviors to personalize messaging, and target product retention.

 My role